- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Experts’ advice to consider these points in the salary structure to avail maximum tax benefit.
 You can also use our free HRA calculator tool to compute the HRA exemption amount on your salary.
 The HRA tax exemption can be calculated either

 The annual calculations can be done if all factors remain constant throughout a financial year.
-In case your salary structure or rent amount has changed, then the calculation needs to be done on a monthly basis.
+In case your salary structure or rent amount has changed, then the calculation needs to be done every month.

 Meet Mr.Modi, with a

-To avail HRA benefit, the least of the following amount (yearly) will be exempted for FY 2019-20 or FY 2020-21 (under the old tax regime), rest is taxable:
+To avail HRA benefit, the least of the following amount (yearly) will be exempted for FY 2022-2023 (under the old tax regime), rest is taxable:

 |1||Actual HRA received||14,000 *12||Rs.
 1,68,000|